 Keep Separate Bank Account for Payroll

 Adding payroll expenses to your regular account can create unnecessary confusion.
-Having a separate account, you can keep the balance low, except for paydays.
+Having a new bank account, you can keep the balance low, except for paydays.

 The accountant will be able to easily tie the banking transactions with the payroll accounts.
-Payroll transactions involve EFT (electronic fund transfer), which offers a layer of security to other bank accounts.
+Payroll transactions involve EFT (electronic fund transfer), which offers a layer of security to other business finances and personal finances.

 Keeping accounts payable and payroll accounts separate can help businesses: